The Case of FBA as a DEX Processing Model: Model and definitions

-As mentioned earlier, FBA alone is not effective in countering order manipulations, and of-ABC is adopted for transaction ordering.
-We present the differential flavor of of-ABC, which is shown to be equivalent to batch order fairness~\cite{kelkar2021themis}.

-\begin{definition}[Differentially of-ABC~\cite{cachin2021quick}] A secure $\kappa$-differentially of-ABC protocol satisfies the following properties: \begin{compactenum} \item \textbf{Agreement}: If a message $m$ is delivered by some correct process, then $m$ is eventually delivered by every correct process. \item \textbf{Integrity}: No message is delivered more than once. \item \textbf{Weak validity}: If all processes are correct and broadcast a finite number of messages, every correct process eventually delivers these broadcast messages. \item \textbf{Total order}: Let $m$ and $m_0$ be two messages, $P_i$ and $P_j$ be correct processes that deliver $m, m_0$.
-If $P_i$ delivers $m$ before $m_0$, $P_j$ also delivers $m$ before $m_0$. \item \textbf{$\kappa$-differential order fairness}: If $b(m; m_0) > b(m_0; m)+2f+\kappa$, then no correct process delivers $m_0$ before $m$. \end{compactenum} \end{definition} Here $b(m;m_0)$ counts the number of processes broadcasting $m$ before $m_0$.
+\begin{definition}[Differentially of-ABC~\cite{cachin2021quick}] A secure $\kappa$-differentially of-ABC protocol satisfies: \begin{compactenum} \item \textbf{Agreement}: If a message $m$ is delivered by some correct process, then $m$ is eventually delivered by every correct process. \item \textbf{Integrity}: No message is delivered more than once. \item \textbf{Weak validity}: If all processes are correct and broadcast a finite number of messages, every correct process eventually delivers these broadcast messages. \item \textbf{Total order}: Let $m$ and $m_0$ be two messages, $P_i$ and $P_j$ be correct processes that deliver $m, m_0$.
+If $P_i$ delivers $m$ before $m_0$, $P_j$ also delivers $m$ before $m_0$. \item \textbf{$\kappa$-differential order fairness}: If $b(m; m_0) > b(m_0; m)+2f+\kappa$ (where $b(x; y)$ counts the number of processes that consistent-broadcast $x$ before $y$), then no correct process delivers $m_0$ before $m$. \end{compactenum} \end{definition} Note that we can adopt alternative order manipulation techniques.
+We only need to re-calibrate the front-running success probability.

-\paragraph{Front-running success probability} Suppose arbitrageur $j$ decides to front-run user $i$ with transaction $m_j$ after seeing $i$'s transaction $m_i$.
-To compute $j$'s success probability, we make the following assumptions on the latencies of different communication links.
-The links connecting validators experience latencies that follow distribution $F_{v}$.
-The communication links between common users, i.e., investors and traders, and validators have the same latency distribution $F_{it}$.
-And the links between arbitrageurs and validators have the same latency distribution $F_{a}$.
-If $F_{a}$ is the same as $F_{it}$, then arbitrageurs have the same connections to validators as common users.
-We assume the arbitrageurs invest some constant $\mathsf{c} \geq 0$ in establishing the communication links and other setups.
+\paragraph{Front-running success probability} Suppose after observing the transaction $m_i$ of a user $i$, arbitrageur $j$ decides to front-run $m_i$ with transaction $m_j$.
+To compute $j$'s success probability in of-ABC, we assume the distribution of latencies on different communication links is known.
+The links connecting the validators have latency distribution $F_{v}$; the links between common users (i.e., investors and traders) and validators have latency distribution $F_{it}$; the links between arbitrageurs and validators have latency distribution $F_{a}$.